 This classic recipe is one, that even as a Chef, eluded me for a long time!
 I had rarely eaten them and never had the chance to work with them in any restaurant that I worked in.
-To be honest they kind of intimidated me.
-But now that I have made these Red Wine Braised Short Ribs a few times, it is a recipe that will live in my repertoire as an all-time favorite.
+To be honest, they kind of intimidated me.
+But no more!
+After testing out a few recipes, I'm now confident in my ability to prepare and serve Short Ribs Braised in Red Wine.

 While there are many variations for short ribs these days, I am a fan of simple and classic.
 It is just who I am.
 I have always been a purest, and I find nothing wrong with that.

 They consist of what remains of the rib in this area after the rib chop is removed.
-Due to the thinness of the serratus ventralis here, the meat on these ribs is generally intercostal muscle, the muscle between each rib.
+Due to the thinness of the serratus ventralis here, the meat on these ribs is generally intercostal muscle, or the muscle between each rib.

-Braising the Short Ribs
+Braising the Short Ribs in Red Wine

-Stew the vegetables down over high heat for a short time, I don't even peel anything, it will all be strained out later to make the sauce.
-Then deglaze the pot with the wine, reduce it for a few minutes at a rapid boil, then add the tomato paste for richness, and stock that will cover the ribs when returned to the pot.
+Stew the vegetables down over high heat for a short time.
+I don't even peel anything as it will all be strained out later to make the sauce.
+Deglaze the pot with wine, reduce it at a rapid boil, and add the tomato paste and stock to cover.

-Finishing the Short Ribs
+Finishing the Red Wine Braised Short Ribs

 Return the sauce to the pot and reduce it by half until thick.
 It will get very rich and turn into the most luxurious and thick sauce you have ever enjoyed.
 Taste the sauce and add more salt and pepper if needed.